• Skip to primary navigation

 admissions@tamu.edu

-Questions about the application or application process for the Master of International Policy in College Station, TX should be directed to Ashlee Treadway or Kathryn Meyer in the Bush School Admissions Office.
-Our contact information:
+Questions about the application or admissions process for the Master of International Affairs program should be directed to Ashlee Treadway or Kathryn Meyer in the Bush School Graduate Admissions Office:

 Phone: 979-862-3476